 Notes: Vote and seat shares are measured in percentages.
-Chairmanship is an indicator variable that gets the value one if the party holds either board or council chairmanship (or both).
-The dependent variable in column (6) is Herfindahl index of within-party vote share concentration.
+The dependent variable in column (5) is Herfindahl index of within-party vote share concentration.
 Regressions control for the number of candidates relative to the council size, and year and party group fixed effects.
 Standard errors clustered at the local party level are reported in brackets. , and denote statistical significance at 1%, 5% and 10%, respectively.